aj47/techfren-website/public/blog-content/future-of-saas.md

 That's why jobs like **doctors, lawyers, accountants, and consultants** are more vulnerable in the short term.
 Much of their work involves synthesising vast amounts of text-based knowledge and generating structured outputs, a task at which LLMs already excel.

 The future of software isn't its absence, but its transformation.
 And the software engineer won't be the first to leave the stage; they'll be among the last to turn off the lights.

+## Conclusion

+The debate over the future of software and SaaS isn't just academic—it's shaping investment decisions, career choices, and the entire tech landscape.
+While companies like Cursor command billion-dollar valuations, the underlying question remains: **Are we building the future or the past?**

+The answer likely lies somewhere in the middle.
+AI will undoubtedly transform how we build software, but the need for human creativity, problem-solving, and the crucial "last mile" of product development will persist longer than many predict.

+As we navigate this transformation, the key is adaptation.
+Whether you're a software engineer, entrepreneur, or investor, understanding these shifts and positioning yourself accordingly will be crucial for thriving in the AI-driven future.

+---

+*What do you think?
+Is the software industry headed for disruption or transformation?
+Share your thoughts and continue the conversation.*

+**Related Topics:**
+- More insights on AI and software engineering coming soon

+**Stay Updated:** Follow [@techfrenAJ](https://twitter.com/techfrenAJ) for more insights on AI, software engineering, and the future of technology.